The Gresley A4 Pacifics

 and in 2007 returned to running condition for the first time since the 1970s.

 Previous to this overhaul, Bittern spent an extensive time cosmetically restored as

 No. 2509 Silver Link.
-Bittern now carries the BR green livery.
+Bittern can usually be seen in either the BR green or LNER garter blue liveries.

 4468 (BR 60022) Mallard is a part of the

 be seen at York.
 She was restored to mainline condition for the 50th Anniversary of her record breaking

 run, but the boiler certificate has since expired.
 Due to the expense of keeping her in running